BloomTech-Labs/grants-fe/README.md

 These contribution guidelines have been adapted from [this good-Contributing.md-template](https://gist.github.com/PurpleBooth/b24679402957c63ec426).

-## Documentation
+## Back End

-See [Backend Documentation](https://github.com/Lambda-School-Labs/grants-be/blob/master/README.md) for details on the backend of our project.
+See [Back End Repo](https://github.com/Lambda-School-Labs/grants-be/blob/master/README.md) for details on the back end of our project.